roshnik1/snl-analytics/README.md

-# SNL Analytics: Cast, Skits, and Ratings Insights Dashboard
+# SNL Cast Tenure & Gender Dynamics: A Data-Driven Exploration of Longevity and Representation

 ## Overview